 Forcefully conscripted into gladiator schools, the first Roman gladiators were criminals, prisoners of war and slaves.
 Faced with the choice of fighting to death or execution, performing in the amphitheaters was not a choice.
 However, as the gladiatorial games increased in popularity, even free men (and some women!) chose to participate.
 Gladiators weren’t expected to live long, but successful contestants did enjoy wealth and admiration.

-If you’re an American, recall the Harlem Globetrotters.
+If you’re an American, you might recall the Harlem Globetrotters.
 Brilliantly athletic, coordinated and theatrical, the team is always pitted against the Washington Generals.
 While the Globetrotters perform spectacular tricks and score endless slam dunks, the Generals are paid to look like fools and lose night after night.
 A noxii gladiator in ancient Rome is the equivalent of a Washington Generals player, except they die.

 Unskilled and woefully unarmed, noxii weren’t gladiators in the true sense.
 Instead, these prisoners of war, convicted criminals or religious outcasts (Christians and Jews) were condemned to die in one of two ways.
 Either torn apart by wild animals, or murdered by more skillful and trained gladiators, both methods of execution were brutal.
 As barbaric as they were, these public displays of cruelty reminded Roman citizens about the perils of breaking the law.